 - Tax laws should promote robust economic activity and a vibrant community banking sector and foster saving and investment.

 - ICBA will closely monitor and engage in any tax reform debate or budget proposals in order to protect community banks and secure needed tax relief.
 In particular, any tax reform must preserve the pass-through option, including the Subchapter S corporation, and preserve the ability of business borrowers and mortgage borrowers to deduct interest without further limitation.

 - Tax reform should encompass both corporate and individual tax laws so as not to distort or disadvantage one form over another.
 Any change to the tax law that disadvantages one form of corporate entity relative to another should include a period of “amnesty” to allow penalty-free corporate conversions.

-- ICBA will oppose new bank-specific fees or punitive new tax levies, and transaction taxes specifically targeting the financial services sector.
+- ICBA will oppose new bank-specific fees, punitive new tax levies, transaction taxes, limitations on the deductibility of FDIC premiums or other proposals specifically targeting the financial services sector.

 - Public policy should support community banks’ ability to raise capital including allowing S corporation banks to issue preferred stock, increasing their shareholder limits, and allowing new IRA shareholder investments.

 - The tax-exempt status of interest paid on municipal bonds for all recipients is critical to municipal finance and should be preserved.

-The challenging economic and financial-sector landscape and compressed interest margins make tax relief for community banks and small businesses all the more urgent.
+Ongoing economic challenges, low loan demand, and compressed interest margins make tax relief for community banks and small businesses all the more urgent.
 For most small businesses, tax costs represent the highest expenditure after labor costs.
 Tax rates and tax levels have consequences for small businesses including community banks.